jdelaude/rho-aias/docs/ARCHITECTURE.md

 ### 3.3 The UI Modules (`/src/content/ui/`)

 These modules are the actuators of the system that live on the host page.
-They contain no application logic; their only job is to receive a `UIState` object from the Core Engine and render the corresponding changes to the DOM.
+Contain a `UIState` object from the Core Engine and render the corresponding changes to the DOM.

 - **Purpose:** To render visual feedback and interactive tools onto the host page.
 - **Inputs:** A `UIState` object from the Core Engine.